anubnair/talent_api/README.md

 - Note: Talent profile also doenot update profile always, so can have a timestamp, and update the profile data once in a month or so

-You can think of integrating any relational (e.g., PostgreSQL, MySQL) or NoSQL (e.g., MongoDB, Cassandra, dynamoDB) database depending on your needs.
+You can think of integrating any relational (e.g., PostgreSQL, MySQL) or NoSQL (e.g., MongoDB, Cassandra, dynamoDB) database depending on needs.

 ### 2. Using Caching (Redis) for Faster Profile Fetching